junyuchen245/junyuchen245.github.io/_pages/about.md

 ABOUT MYSELF
 ====
-I am a Ph.D. student in Electrical and Computer Engineering at the Johns Hopkins University, I am currently working for Radiological Physics Division as a Graduate Research Assistant in the Russell H. Morgan Department of Radiology and Radiological Science at Johns Hopkins Medical Institutions, adivsed by Dr. Eric C. Frey.
+I am a Ph.D. student in Electrical and Computer Engineering at the Johns Hopkins University, I am currently working for Radiological Physics Division as a Graduate Research Assistant in the Russell H. Morgan Department of Radiology and Radiological Science at Johns Hopkins Medical Institutions, adivsed by <a href="https://www.hopkinsmedicine.org/profiles/results/directory/profile/7285784/eric-frey">Dr. Eric C. Frey</a>.

 RESEARCH INTERESTS
 ----